cameronbaney/Starter-WordPress-Theme/README.md

-# Starter WordPress theme with SASS and Bootstrap
+# Starter WordPress theme with Sass, Gulp and Bootstrap